sag2021/crump/README.md

 This code was written as a quick way to perform a specific calculation, so it's not particularly versatile.

+# Neumann boundary conditions

+When the normal component is specified on all boundaries, the scalar potential, u, is only unique up to a constant.
+Hence, CRUMP enforces the additional condition mean(u) = 0 in the volume, which resolves this ambiguity.
+This choice doesn't affect the magnetic field.

+In addition, when B normal is fixed on all the boundaries, an additional compatibility condition comes into play.
+Specifically, the net magnetic flux must balance when integrated over all six faces of the box.
+If this isn't the case, then div(B) = 0 can't be achieved in the volume.

 # Code details

 The code takes a given magnetic field, B,in a Cartesian box and computes a potential field based on the value of the normal component of B on each of the six boundaries.